 Is it any good?

 While real-life teens might roll their eyes at the story's predictability and sanitized view take on life (the Caldwells are impossibly wealthy, which surely helps iron out many of their daily issues), tweens will overlook these shortcomings and absorb the messages about the enduring nature of family ties instead.
-Ultimately, this is a surprisingly heartwarming story that makes an attempt to reflect real-life issues between parents and teens, and the virtual absence of iffy content makes it a worry-free choice for families.
+The movie makes a genuine attempt to reflect real-life issues between parents and teens, and the virtual absence of iffy content makes it a worry-free choice for families.

 Families can talk about...